ComboLabs/ComboTokenList/README.md

 ### Add a logo to your folder

 Add a logo to the data folder you just created.
-Your logo MUST be an SVG called `logo.svg`.
+Your logo MUST be an SVG called `logo.svg` or `log.png`.
 Your logo should be at least 200x200 pt minimum and 256x256 pt preferred.

 ### Create a data file